 After your Google Ads account becomes eligible to report shop visits, you may want to make some adjustments to your conversion action settings.
 Just like other conversion actions, you can edit the conversion window for shop visits, the conversion value, the attribution model and other settings.

 - Sign in to your Google Ads account.

-- Click the tools icon in the upper right corner of your account.
+- Click the tools icon in the top right-hand corner of your account.

-- Under "Measurement", click Conversions.
+- Under 'Measurement', click Conversions.